UBB-bibliometrics/search-strategies-priorityareas/KE_Tableau_theses.md

 - Zero emissions

 ## Search string
 Some terms are combined with other terms (e.g. energy, renewable) to avoid noise.
-Some are not but seem to work ok on this limited dataset - they would likely be problematic in other, larger datasets (e.g. "hydrogen").
+Some are not but seem to work ok on this limited dataset - they would likely be problematic in other, larger datasets (e.g. "ammonia").

 ```py
 IF CONTAINS(LOWER([Abstract]), "ammonia")